acadetorres/Flutter-MVVM-Network-Handler/README.md

 ## Features

-Handles Network Error Statues and Messages
+Handles Network Error Statues and Messages\n
-Handles Jsons to Dart Object.
+Handles Jsons to Dart Object.\n
 Easy API calls so you only have to worry of your logic in ViewModel and your actual UI.

 ## Getting started